sopechris/goodbad/notes.md

 ---

 Realized embeddings were not as good as expected with "all-MiniLM-L6-v2"; so decided to go for a better sentence transformer, one more designed towards qa and more sophisticated "intfloat/e5-large-v2", a huggingface model by intfloat (.npz files went from 400Mb to >1Gb).
-Got a lot better results.
+Got a lot better results for philosophy.

 Had to download the model, to do proper paralelization in the cluster.
 Parallelized over 50 nodes and got it in 1h.

+Tried the same model with religion, same steps, and didn't get very good results.
+The way religious texts are presented, too lyrical, many metaphors and not too many straight answers.
+Need to reconsider everything.

 ---